 MOPS is a program designed to help meet the distinct needs of every mom with preschool-age children (newborn to age 6).
 Similarly, MOMSNext extends the MOPS community to mothers with school-age children.
 With MOPS International, we believe Better Moms Make a Better World.
 No matter the age of your children, you have a place to come and build the friendships that are so precious to moms.

 MOPS is dedicated to helping moms become better mothers by providing a caring, accepting atmosphere where they can meet other moms to share successes, failures, questions, concerns, and yes, even the laughter of motherhood.
 MOPS opens doors and lets women know that mothering and mothers matter.
 More importantly, MOPS shows moms that they are normal and not alone.

-A typical MOPS/MOMSNext meeting includes:
+September–May, a typical MOPS/MOMSNext meeting includes:

 Goodies - Get to know other moms in the community as you enjoy coffee, tea, and a light treat.